ooominds/WordsAndContextsGames/README.md

 ### Contents

 + `mv_brm_lmer_R1.R` — The main R code file.
-  **Note:** All code lines are commented out, as running the full analyses requires high-performance computing infrastructure.
+  **Note:** All code lines are commented out, as running the full analyses requires access to high-performance computing infrastructure.
+  For convenience, model results are saved as pre-computed R objects, available from the UBIRA repository (see link below), due to their large size.

 ### Data Summary